swift502/Krteq/README.md

 ### Why no RGB?

-The simple backlighting was easier to implement and reduced the amount of components that could fail, which was desirable, as longevity was one of the main goals of this design.
+The simple backlighting was easier to implement and reduced the amount of components that could fail, which aligned with this project's goal of maximizing longevity.

 ## QMK